-The heat unfortunately forces my sluggish, sweaty self to put on my thinking cap and get creative with things to do in one of God’s greatest creations – AC.
-Museums, malls (if Matthew will allow it), whatever.
-When we play at home, I try to keep things interesting, including the snacks we have in the afternoon.
-A friend of mine brought some of these delicious granola bars she had made and shared the recipe with me.
-I made them myself last week, and did a little bit of tweaking to make it work with what I had on hand.
-These nutrient-packed bars made for a delicious, energy packed snack, giving our sluggish selves just the energy boost we needed, while satisfying our sweet tooths (teeth?).
-So, I’m calling them Power Bars, or to humor my 2 year old, Super Power Bars (hey, they are packed with fiber, omega 3 from the flax seed, and protein that any super hero would need to do their super hero thang).
+The kiddles really do love to help and it is so sweet to see their pride in their culinary creations.
+A friend of mine brought some of these delicious granola bars she had made and shared the recipe with me a couple of years ago.
+I did a little bit of tweaking to make it work with what I had on hand, and out came Power Bars.
+These nutrient-packed bars make for a delicious, energy packed snack, giving our sluggish selves just the energy boost we needed, while satisfying our sweet tooths (teeth?).
+The kids LOVE that they are called Power Bars, and in fact, got re-dubbed “Super” Power Bars because they make them run and leap and drive Mom wild with such super power strength (hey, they are packed with fiber, omega 3 from the flax seed, and protein that any super hero would need to do their super hero thang).

 Want to know one more perk of these easy bars?
 They are no bake!
 Just refrigerate for at least an hour, then cut them up and store in an airtight container in the fridge for up to 2 weeks.
-They are perfect for snacks, throwing in school lunches (that’s coming up ya know..), or a wholesome source of nutrition on the go.
+They are perfect for snacks, throwing in school lunches (whenever we get to do that again..), or a wholesome source of nutrition on the go.

 Allergy Alert: These bars contain peanuts and tree nuts